Two horse race in final stretch for Egypt presidency

 Both men are well ahead of 11 other candidates and, for now, look the most likely to face each other in a second round.
 That would give Egyptians a stark choice about the future of the Arab world's most populous state.

-Moussa, 75, served for a decade as Mubarak's foreign minister before taking over the leadership of the Arab League, and must win over voters skeptical of the old elite.
+Moussa, 75, served for a decade as Mubarak's foreign minister before taking over the leadership of the Arab League, and must win over voters sceptical of the old elite.

 Abol Fotouh, 60, grew to prominence in the 1970s as a student activist opposing Egypt's military rulers and was jailed in the 1990s as a member of the Muslim Brotherhood, which he split from last year.
 He needs to maintain the support of Islamists, while reassuring secular Egytians he will not impose a radical transformation on society.